An aging skier made history on the first day of team competition at the 2014 Winter Olympics in Sochi, Russia.

-Speedskater Sven Kramer of the Netherlands also had a memorable day, defending his title in the men’s 5,000 meters, winning gold with an Olympic record time of 6 minutes, 10.76 seconds.
+Speedskater Sven Kramer of the Netherlands also enjoyed a memorable day.
+He defended his title in the men's 5,000 meters, winning gold with an Olympic-record time of 6 minutes, 10.76 seconds.

 Norway won two of the five gold medals at stake Saturday.
-In addition to Bjoerndalen, Marit Bjoergen finished first in the women's cross-country 15-kilometer skiathlon.
+In addition to Bjoerndalen, Marit Bjoergen took the gold in the the women's cross-country 15-kilometer skiathlon .

 Canada's Justine Dufour-Lapointe won gold in women's moguls freestyle skiing.

 The United States captured the first gold medal of the Sochi Games.
-Sage Kotsenburg mastered a perilous course to win the inaugural men's snowboard slopestyle event.
+Sage Kotsenburg mastered a perilous course to win the inaugural men's snowboarding slopestyle event.